darrenjs/wampcc/README.md

 git clone https://github.com/darrenjs/wampcc.git
 ```

-This will fetch the source files directly from github and place them in a directory named `wampcc/`.
+This will fetch the source files directly from github and place them in a folder
+named `wampcc/`.

-Some third party code is directly integrated into `wampcc`, and are compiled alongside   `wampcc` source code.
-For convenience these are stored in the `3rdparty` directory; no additional download step is required to obtain them.
+Some third party code is directly integrated into `wampcc`, and are compiled

-**Source configuration**
+alongside `wampcc` source code.
+For convenience these are stored in the
+`3rdparty` folder; no additional download step is required to obtain them.

+**Autotools approach**

-If building from the git sources the `configure` script must be first generated.
-An included helped script can do this:
+Taking the autotools approach, if building from the git sources the `configure` script must be first generated.
+An included helper script can do this:

 ```bash
 ./scripts/autotools_setup.sh